tyjcbzd/SEGRNet/README.md

 # SEGRNet
 SYNERGISTIC EDGE-GUIDED GRAPH REASONING NETWORK FOR BIOMEDICAL IMAGE SEGMENTATION

-The code is coming for real.
+The code is coming... (no kidding!)